April 6

 Her Life

-Juliana was born in born at Retinnes, near Liège, Flanders, Belgium around 1192.
+Juliana was born in Retinnes, (now Fléron) near Liège, Belgium around 1192.
 At the age of five, she and her twin sister, Agnes, were orphaned.
 They were both raised by Norbertines nuns, the French Augustinian canons at the convent of Mount Cornillon, right outside of Liège.
 Agnes seems to have died young, as there is no further mention of her in the archives.

-Juliana became so learned that she could read the words of the Church Fathers, of St Augustine and St Bernard in particular, in Latin.
+Juliana became so learned that she could read the words of the Church Fathers, of Saint Augustine of Hippo and Saint Bernard of Clairvaux in particular, in Latin.
 She also cultivated an ardent love of the Blessed Virgin, the Sacred Passion, and especially the Blessed Sacrament.
 Juliana was taught mainly by a sister called “Sapienza” [wisdom], who was in charge of her spiritual development.

 A Nun Devoted to the Sick